+Morning Report

-Morning Report Morning Report, RNZ's flagship current-affairs show, routinely enjoys the highest number of listeners of any of the regular programmes.
-Almost everybody who is anybody in broadcasting seems to have worked for it at one time or another. guests sound a little grumpy, it's possibly because they've just rolled out of bed.
+Morning Report, RNZ's flagship current-affairs show, routinely enjoye the highest number of listeners of any of the regular programmes.
+Almost everybody who is anybody in broadcasting seems to have worked for it at one of another.

+guests sound a little grumpy, it's possibly because they've just rolled out of bed.
 These breakfast recipes are for them as much as the hundreds of thousands of Kiwis who tune in each morning.

-Smoked Kahawai Mish Mash Serves 4 % cup canola oil 3 cups onion, diced small kgoooked potatoes, roughly chopped 500 sm smoked 500 gm smoked kahawai, shredded 1⁄4 cup fresh tarragon, roughly chopped 1⁄2 cup fresh dill, chopp 1⁄2 cup fresh dall, chopp 1⁄2 cup fresh dall, chopp chopped % cup fresh basil, chopped 2 lemons, zest and juice 4 eggs, poached flaky sea salt and fresh 26 juice or white vinegar for each cup of milk and a sit at room temperature for 10 minutes.
-Start by placing a large skillet on medium-lowher Once hot, add the oil along with the diced onion. caramelised and golden.
+Smoked Kahawai Mish Mash

+erves 4 oup canola oil oups onion, dioed sma g oooked potatoes, oughly chopped

+500 gm smoked kahawai, shredded 14 cup fresh tarragon, roughly chopped 55 cup fresh dill, choppe

+se cup tresh parsiey, chopped 5s cup fresh basil, chopped 2 lemons, zest and juice 4 eggs, poached

+26

+to hand.
+Just use milk, but stir in a tablespoon of I

+juice or white vinegar for each cup of milk and allo

+stir from temperature for 10 minutes.

+Start by placing a large skillet on medium-low heat

+Once hot, add the oil along with the diced onion.

+Cook for 10 or 15 minutes, stirring occasionally unticaramelised and golden.

-Add the rough chopped cooked potato along with the shredded smoked kahawai. the mish mash to repeat on the other side.
+Mix through and don't touch for at least five or six minutes as you want to get the chopped potato etc orisp on the bottom before using a metal spatula to fit the mish mash to repeat on the other side.

 Add the firesh chopped herbs and mix.
 Do the same wit the lemon zest and the juice.
-Season with flaky sea salt and firesh black pencer.
+Season with flaky sea salt and firesh black pepper.

+Divvy up the meth mash on warm plates, add poaeggs and half lemon for squeezing,

+Breakfast berry pizza

+Serves 4

+1 cup natural muesli

+2 thsp honey

+1 cup flour, sieved

+10 g dried yeast

+2 tsp caster sugar

+30 g butter, chilled an

+ou into small outes

+1⁄2 cup milk

+1⁄2 cup strawberries

+150 g fresh strawberries

+100 g fiseh raspberries

+100 g blueberries

+20cek yoğrurt,

+20cek yo

+sweetened with loing sugar icing sugar to dust

+Combine mueeli and honey in a bowl.